-If you decide to pre-order a copy of Fallout 76 you’ll want to pre-order the correct version.
+If you decide to buy a copy of Fallout 76 you’ll want to purchase the correct version.
 This walkthrough will help you do just that.

 Fallout 76 Standard Edition

 The standard edition of Fallout 76 is the most basic version.
 It starts at $60, but you might be able to find a deal through a site like Amazon or NewEgg as we push away from the game’s release date.

-The standard edition comes with the least amount of items, but it’s the cheapest version of Fallout 76.
+The standard edition comes with the least amount of bonus items, but it’s the cheapest version of Fallout 76.
 Here’s who should buy the standard version of the game:

 - Newcomers to the Fallout series.